-The Department of Environmental Quality (DEQ) can help homeowners save money and energy right now.
+The Department of Environmental Quality (DEQ) can help homeowners and business owners save money and energy right now.
 By taking energy-saving measures, you will save energy and money.
 Some measures are simple and inexpensive.
 Others will take some investment.
-Money spent today to improve a home’s energy efficiency will reduce energy bills into the future.
+Money spent today to improve energy efficiency will reduce energy bills in the future.

-When looking at any specific energy-saving ideas, its helpful to know how your home uses energy.
-The reason is that energy equals dollars.
-We pay a certain amount of money for every unit of energy used.
+When looking at any specific energy-saving ideas, its helpful to know how your home or business uses energy.
+Energy equals dollars and we pay a certain amount of money for every unit of energy used.

 Energy use is divided into two areas; base load and heating.
 Heating is the biggest utility expense for most Montana families.
 Baseload consumption is year-round energy uses like water heating, refrigeration and lighting.
 Small changes in baseload consumption add up over the entire year.
 The EPA offers a measurement tool called the Home Energy Yardstick to calculate home energy use.
 All you need is a single power bill, which ordinarily shows electricity and natural gas usage over a year's time.
 Enter your usage and see how you compare to similar sized homes nationally.
 Another excellent resource to use is DEQ's Energy Saver's Guidebook which helps you identify and implement energy savings in your home.